Boxerbuzz/relett-web/APPLICATION.md

 - ❌ Monitoring service (Sentry)

 ## Conclusion
-Terra Vault is a sophisticated property tokenization platform with a solid foundation.
+Relett is a sophisticated property tokenization platform with a solid foundation.
 The core architecture is well-designed with comprehensive user management, property handling, and blockchain integration.
 However, several critical infrastructure pieces need completion, particularly around security (RLS policies), storage (file buckets), and real-time features.
 The platform is approximately 75% complete with most business logic implemented but lacking production-ready infrastructure and some integrations.